 Communicate your brand values

-Once you know your values (and don’t go overboard with them — three or four is plenty!) then you want to let your audience know.
-Use your brand values to attract your ideal customers.
+Once you know your values (and don’t go overboard with them — I advise sticking to three!) then you want to let your audience know what they are.
+Use your brand values to attract your ideal clients.
 Use them as a selling point.
 Use them to maintain a highly consistent brand that strongly communicates what your business is all about.